 But burglars don't target every single home.

-Instead, they look for a very specific set of conditions before settling on a target.
-And you don't have to get stuck wondering if a burglar will target you.
+Instead, they look for a very specific set of conditions before selecting a target.
+With the proper precautions, you don't have to worry if a burglar will target you.

 With home security and a little know-how, you don't have to be a home burglary statistic.
 You can turn your home into a safe haven that burglars won't even want to bother with.